-This difference-in-differences approach produces no evidence of significant spillover effects on non-treated Grade 12 students (see Table J2 in the Appendix).
-Together with the survey evidence, they suggest that spillovers between treatment and control classes were at most limited.
+This difference-in-differences approach produces no evidence of significant spillover effects on non-treated grade 12 students (see Table J2 in the Appendix).
+Together with the survey evidence, the results based on this approach suggest that spillovers between treatment and control classes were at most limited.